LakshmisKshatriya/Pokemon-X-Team-Flare-Returns-Mod-/README.md

 - Wild Pokemon encounter changes
 - Top Elite& Gym leader changes
 - Enemy Mega evolutions occur more often
+- Some pokemons from Y are also avaible in this version
 - and more!

 Why did I create this Mod?